immanuel-tran/cse15l-lab-reports/lab-report-3.md

     > ![Image](lab3/vimedit.PNG)

-- To edit press "I" and insert the follow:
+- To edit press "I" and insert the following:
 ```
 Host  ieng6 (alias)
     HostName ieng6.ucsd.edu
     User cs15lwi22zzz (username)
 ```
-- Enter you own username and you can choose an alias you want to login with.
+- Enter your own username and you can choose an alias to login with.
 In my case, I stuck with ieng6.

-- Additonally, if it does not work, you can add the follow to explicitly refer to a id_rsa file.
+- Additonally, if it does not work, you can add the following to explicitly refer to a id_rsa file.

 ```
 Host ieng6